Deterrence Theory

 Introduction

-Deterrence theory is a cornerstone concept in international relations, particularly within security and conflict studies.
+Deterrence theory is a cornerstone concept in International Relations, particularly within security and conflict studies.
 Rooted in the belief that threats can prevent adversaries from taking undesirable actions, deterrence aims to maintain stability by convincing opponents that the costs of aggression outweigh potential benefits.
-Deterrence theory, initially developed during the Cold War to manage nuclear confrontations, has since evolved to address a range of threats in international relations, from conventional military deterrence to cybersecurity and terrorism.
+Deterrence theory, initially developed during the Cold War to manage nuclear confrontations, has since evolved to address a range of threats in International Relations, from conventional military deterrence to cybersecurity and terrorism.

 Foundations of Deterrence Theory